 Your car insurance company can drop you by either refusing to renew or canceling your policy.
 Find out what to do in this situation.Stoned Driving: Marijuana DUIs Leave Lawmakers Dazed & Confused

 The legal issues surrounding marijuana laws, driving, and car insurance are enough to leave you dazed and confused.The Cost of Teen Car Insurance

 Car insurance for teens is expensive.
-Here's what it costs, plus why it costs so much and how you can lower your rates.Should I Pay for a Minor Car Accident out of Pocket?
+Here's what it costs, plus why it costs so much and how you can lower your rates.8 Things to Do if You Get in a Car Accident

 Sometimes filing a claim with your car insurance company isn’t in your best interest.
 This is especially true when you're involved in a minor fender bender.
 Read on to find when it makes sense to file a claim and when it doesn't.Cost Benefit of Hiring a DUI Lawyer

-A good attorney is expensive, but a DUI is much more expensive.
-We did the math to find out whether or not hiring a DUI lawyer is a good investment.
-Spoiler alert: it is.How to Estimate the Cost of Car Insurance
+Attorneys are expensive, but a DUI can cost you even more.
+So, is a DUI lawyer a good investment?
+Our research says yes, it is.How to Estimate the Cost of Car Insurance

 How much should you pay for insurance?
 It's an age-old question.
 We'll teach you how to estimate your car insurance cost so you don't pay too much.The Cost Benefit of Defensive Driving Courses

 Taking a defensive driving class is a smart way to save money on your car insurance premium.Get the Best Cheap DUI Car Insurance (2020 rates)

 Getting a DUI can raise your car insurance rates by more than 80%.
 Learn how you can find cheap DUI insurance.How to Calculate Your Home's Replacement Cost Value